Anthony Smith

 Public Commissions

-Anthony has been honoured with various high profile commissions and appointments, including life-sized statues for the Natural History Museum of London and Cambridge University, as well as a new two-pound coin for the United Kingdom.
-He has also been awarded Artist Residencies in both the Falkland Islands and South Georgia, where he has spent several months living alongside penguins, albatrosses and seals.
+Anthony has received numerous prestigious commissions and appointments, including life-sized sculptures for the Natural History Museum in London and Cambridge University, as well as the design of a two-pound coin for the United Kingdom.
+He has also held Artist Residencies in the Falkland Islands and South Georgia, spending several months immersed in the remote wildlife habitats of penguins, albatrosses, and seals.

 HRH Prince Philip unveiling Anthony’s statue of the Young Darwin for Christ’s College, Cambridge University